-Any state or local public entity that owns and maintains public roads is eligible to apply for Program funding.
-The majority of applicants are townships, but other entities such as boroughs, cities, counties, PA Game Commission, PennDOT, PA Fish and Boat Commission, and others are eligible to apply.
+Any sState or local public entitiesy that owns and maintains public roads isare eligible to apply for Program funding.
+The majority of applicants are townships, but other entities such as boroughs, cities, counties, water authorities, PA Game Commission, PennDOT, PA Fish and Boat Commission, and others are eligible to apply.
+The PA Game Commission is not eligible to apply for DGLVR funding as explained in Section 3.7.1.4.
 Applicants are encouraged to work closely with districts, starting with a pre application meeting.
-Successful applicants will enter into contracts with county districts to complete project work.
+Successful applicants will enter into contracts with county conservation districts to complete project work.
 Applicants can complete project work themselves, or by hiring contractors.
 The role of grant applicants is detailed in Chapter 5 of this manual.